vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: set_output(index = 0)

       Set the clip to be accessible for output.
-This is the standard way to specify which clip(s) to output and all VapourSynth tools (vsvfw, vsfs, vspipe) use the clip in *index* 0.
+This is the standard way to specify which clip(s) to output.
+All VapourSynth tools (vsvfw, vsfs, vspipe) use the clip in *index* 0.

    .. py:method:: output(fileobj[, y4m = False, prefetch = 0, progress_update = None])

       Write the whole clip to the specified file handle.
 It is possible to pipe to stdout by specifying *sys.stdout* as the file.
-      YUV4MPEG2 headers will be appended when *y4m* is true.
+      YUV4MPEG2 headers will be added when *y4m* is true.
       The current progress can be reported by passing a callback function of the form *func(current_frame, total_frames)* to *progress_update*.
       The *prefetch* argument is only for debugging purposes and should never need to be changed.